davmac314/dasynq/doc/USAGE.md

 Dasynq is an event-loop library, which can be used to listen for and react to multiple types of _event_.
 This document provides an overview of how to use the library in your own programs.
+Consult the reference manual for more complete information on the various classes and functions.

 ## 1. Basics